sfepy/sfepy/doc/developer_guide.rst

     - the output array `out`, already having the required shape,
-    - the material coefficient (array) `mat` evaluated in physical quadrature points of all elements of an element group,
+    - the material coefficient (array) `mat` evaluated in physical quadrature points of elements of the term region,
     - a base function (array) `bf` evaluated in the quadrature points of a reference element and
     - a reference element (geometry) mapping `geo`.